PaulaTeeuwen/Bindfitnplot/README.md

 The script provides three fitting functions corresponding to three different binding equations.
 Each function computes intermediate concentrations (such as \([G]\) or \([HG]\)) using the appropriate analytical expressions and then fits the model parameters to the experimental data.

 ### 1. `Volmer_Stern`
-This function fits the data using Equation 26.
-The free guest concentration \([G]\) is calculated using Equation 9.
 The fitted parameters are:

 - **Ka** — association constant